Kanye West’s Feud With Drake Reaches A New Level Of Petty

 “I never knew till this morning that Drake followed my wife on Instagram back in September,” he wrote in a now-deleted tweet, including a link to Shade Room post about Drake’s follow.
 “Imagine having a problem with somebody and they follow your wife on Instagram.
 I had to bring this up because it’s the most fucked up thing of all and I just saw it this morning.”

 Next, if Drake wants to follow Kim, who cares?
-Kim’s Instagram is pure fire — her selfies are gorgeous, her mom makeover posts are hilarious, and she curates her feed like an artist at the top of her game.
 It’s entirely possible that Drake followed Kim because her Instagram is nice to look at.
 It’s even more possible that Drake following Kim has nothing to do with his beef with Kanye.
 Maybe Drake just wanted his algorithmic social media experience to reflect the cosmic nuances of pop culture in 2018?
 Maybe Drake just wanted to see some KKW makeup swatches?

 Kanye’s wonder at the fact that Drake followed Kim at one point in time has a little bit of the stink of toxic masculinity to it that is not the greatest.